reaktivity/nukleus-maven-plugin/README.md

 ## Field types

 The supported structure member types are illustrated in [test.idl](src/test/resources/test-project/test.idl).
-Below are otes on some of them.
+Below are notes on some of them.

 ### Integer types